New storefront! MOS Store Now online with items being added daily.

 Other places of interest

-Now something for someone else that I’ve been following for a year now.
-Leo Golden originates from Cornwall, he apprenticed in a few of my past haunts including Polruen on the Fowey river & R&B in Bristol Harbour.
-He is not only an extremely talented & Knowledgable sailor but he is an amazing puzzle solving shipwright.
+I’ve been following a project with great interest and decided to be a Patron along with many others; Leo Golden apprenticed in a few of my past haunts including Polruen on the Fowey river, he spent a lot of his time in his early days at R&B in Bristol Harbour.
+He is now an extremely talented & Knowledgable sailor but he is an amazing puzzle solving shipwright.

 Currently restoring a beautiful 1910 Bristol Channel Piolet Cutter called “Tally Ho”, a ship that comes with a fascinating pedigree and history.
 She is quite simply a massive undertaking and my hats off to Leo and those who have ventured to the US to help him.
 I’ve spent the best part of a year following his progress & so proud to support Leo; if I was fit enough I would be out there for a few weeks and lending a hand in this amazing part of history.